E komo mai (=“welcome”)

 The ‘Awapuhi Labyrinth is non-denominational.
 We welcome agnostics, atheists, Buddhists, Christians, Hindus, Muslims, Pagans, Wiccans, and all others.
 Please enjoy and respect this space and each other.

-Email Deborah with any further questions.
+Email Deborah with any questions, comments, or suggestions.

 Find other Hawai‘i labyrinths on World-Wide Labyrinth Locator.